ErikThorsell/GSFC_Internship/azel/README.md

 ``$> mv <session>.azel /path/to/calculate_slew/skds/``

-Unfortunately, this has to be done manually at the time.
-Maybe Mr. Gipson can shed more light on the matter of automatizing this.
+This can be done automatically, but is outside the scope of our knowledge at the moment.